lowrycode/swaplett-project/README.md

     - This opens up a DevTools window showing the phone display on the left and the console display on the right
     - Any events on the phone can now be viewed in the console window on the right

-Doing this confirmed that the website is working correctly on the Android phone and no errors were shown in the console.
+This confirmed that the website worked correctly on the Android phone, with no errors shown in the console.

 ## Browser Testing